samgiles/slumber/docs/options.rst

 ==============

-Out of the box Slumber should support any authentication method supported by httplib2.
-These include Basic, Digest, WSSE, HMAC Digest and Google Account Authentication.
+Out of the box Slumber should support any authentication method supported by requests.
+These include Basic, Digest, OAuth.
 However only Basic and Digest get tested currently.

 Specify Authentication
 ----------------------